Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Operator Taxonomy

 \nop{ To resolve this issue, we consider how to reasonably align and categorize such operators in this section.
 We begin with a systematic operator taxonomy (in Section~\ref{sec:op-tax-overview}), where each type of operator is formally defined (in Section~\ref{sec:op-def}) and logically independent of each other.
 Their collection could cover the full database query spectrum.
 Based on this, we exhibit how existing LLM-enhanced database processing methods align with our standard operator taxonomy (in Table~\ref{tab:op-tax} and explained Section~\ref{sec:op-def}).
 This analysis provides a unified basis to compare these methods and lays a fair foundation for the further benchmarking and evaluation.}

-To investigate \textbf{Q1}, we first generalize existing LROs in Section~\ref{sec:pre-mt} and establish a unified taxonomy to categorize and align them.
-Our taxonomy is organized along three dimensions to ensure its completeness and mutual exclusivity: (1) \emph{Operating Logic} that are consistent with relational algebra; (2) \emph{Operand Granularity} that encompasses cell, row, column and table as in Definition~\ref{def:lro} ; and (3) \emph{Implementation Variant}, \ie, the strategies used to realize an LRO that induce different prompt contexts and reasoning patterns.
+To investigate Q1, we first generalize existing LROs in Section~\ref{sec:pre-mt} and establish a unified taxonomy to categorize and align them.
+Our taxonomy is organized along three dimensions to ensure its completeness and mutual exclusivity: \begin{new} (1) \emph{Operating Intent}, \ie, what the LLM is asked to do, or the action specified by the prompt; \end{new} (2) \emph{Operand Granularity}, \ie, the level at which the LLM operates: cells, rows, columns, or tables, as defined in Definition~\ref{def:lro}; and (3) \emph{Implementation Variant}, \ie, the strategies used to realize an LRO, particularly how data are structured and fed into the LLM.
+Table~\ref{tab:op-tax} illustrates our proposed taxonomy.

-Table~\ref{tab:op-tax} illustrates our proposed taxonomy along three dimensions.
-We abstract operating logics into five mutually exclusive LRO categories (first column in Table~\ref{tab:op-tax}): \textsf{Select}, \textsf{Match}, \textsf{Impute}, \textsf{Cluster}, and \textsf{Order}.
-Each category is further classified by operand granularity (second column), where we list common combinations and omit rare ones (\eg, \textsf{Select} + Cell, \textsf{Match} + Table).
-We provide a brief description of each LRO (third column) and align all the LROs reviewed in Section~\ref{sec:pre-mt} to our taxonomy (fourth column).
+First, we categorize LROs by their operating intents into five mutually exclusive types (shown in the first column of Table~\ref{tab:op-tax}): \textsf{Filter}, \textsf{Match}, \textsf{Impute}, \textsf{Cluster} and \textsf{Order}, hereafter referred to as basic LRO types, each specifying the task or action assigned to the LLM.
+Then, each LRO type is further classified by operand granularity (second column), where we list common combinations and omit rare ones (\eg, \textsf{Filter} + Cell, \textsf{Match} + Table).
+We provide a brief description of each LRO (third column), and illustrate the relational algebra primitive of each LRO if possible (fourth column).
+We then align all the LROs reviewed in Section~\ref{sec:pre-mt} to our taxonomy (fifth column).
 Implementations are illustrated using colored rectangles, \eg, \LLMALL, \LLMONE.
-The symbol ``---'' implies that an implementation method is possible to be applied to an operator, but has not yet covered by existing works.
-We detail the operating logic, operand granularity, and various implementations of the five LRO types below.
+The symbol ``---'' implies that an implementation method is applicable to an operator yet remains unexplored in existing works.
+We detail the operating intent, operand granularity and various implementations of the five LRO types below.